RMWinslow/macronotes/prelim/kehoe-olg-b.md

 # Pareto efficiency in an overlapping generations economy

-## Part a) Arrow-Debreu Equilibrium
+## Part b) Sequential Markets Equilibrium

-Define an Arrow-Debreu equilibrium for this economy.
+Define a Sequential Markets equilibrium for this economy.
-Calculate the unique Arrow-Debreu equilibrium.
+Calculate the unique Sequential Markets equilibrium.

 Click to expand solutions.

 <details markdown="block">
   <summary>
-    Define an Arrow-Debreu equilibrium for this economy.
+    Define a Sequential Markets equilibrium for this economy.
   </summary>